billba/prague/docs/Dialogs.md

 });
 ```

-This dialog doesn't set any initial state so it doesn't require a constructor.
+This dialog doesn't set any initial state so it doesn't require a `create` method.

 If you squint you can see most of the rest of our original game logic:

 1. Initiate the game when the user types 'start game'
 2. Catch-all to help users

 `dialog.routeTo` checks to see if the named dialog is currently activated.
 If not, it checks the supplied condition.
-If that succeeds, the dialog is activated (calling its constructor).
+If that succeeds, the dialog is activated (calling its `create` method).
 On the dialog was already activated, it routes the message to that dialog's router.
 If that dialog's router calls `dialog.end()` then it is deactivated, returning everything to its original state.

 Finally we route to this dialog from our application router: